arslanali4343/azure-data-pipeline/readme.md

 **Disclaimer**: Ensure that all sensitive information such as passwords and connection strings are kept secure.
 Do not share them publicly or commit them to public repositories.

 ---

-I hope this detailed `README.md` file meets your requirements.
-Remember to replace all placeholders with your actual configuration details and to include the necessary images in the `images` directory.

-If you need further assistance or have additional requests, feel free to ask!